 As an English traveler, you could run into problems with the language.
 Not many places in the city have English translations, and the Russian alphabet is a little hard to decipher.
 Locals are not required to learn English, and few speak it outside tourist establishments.

 Perhaps the greatest aspect of Odessa is the cost of things.
 It’s not just the public transportation that’s cheap.
 Attractions, accommodations and food are all budget-friendly.
-A pizza will cost you around $6, while two servings of sushi, a plate of pasta carbonara and a drink was only $14 at the Mafia restaurant.
+A pizza will cost you around $6, while two servings of sushi, a plate of pasta carbonara and a drink were only $14 at the Mafia restaurant.

 All manner of hostels, hotels and B&Bs are available.
 Personally I stayed at the Nebo Hotel, which is somewhere between a mini-hotel and serviced apartments.
 The location was perfect, the service was great and the view was beautiful.